Our 5-step method to identify your interest and prepare for a career in intellectual property laws

 In addition, you will have access to placement assistance from our placement cell for obtaining internships.
 Every week, we successfully assist tens of law students in securing internships and job opportunities.
 We had successfully guided 50 law students in securing internships in under two months of lockdown!

-Please note that securing internships and jobs is not guaranteed.
+Please note that securing internships and jobs are not guaranteed.
 However, if you follow the advice given by the placement cell, your chances of securing internships and job opportunities will significantly increase.

 You must ensure that you complete all the course work to be eligible for support from our placement cell.
 You may be asked to acquire additional expertise as well on a subject, or expand your portfolio of work, to ensure that your applications are relevant to the organizations that you want to work at.